Hey brothers! A while back, I shared a post asking, “How badly do I want healing?”

 Am I really finding healing?
 And if I am, how?

-This verse from Revelation is so powerful.
+Revelation 12:11 is so powerful.
 It spoke quite clearly to me early on, and I’ve called it up on nearly every occasion that I’ve shared my testimony with a friend!

 Ultimately, the verse is about overcoming the accuser of the brethren, Satan.
 I know I’ve grown a lot while learning how to apply this verse to my own battle.